Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Plurisubharmonic singularities

-From now on throughout the paper, we restrict our attention to psh functions $u$ (possibly) with isolated singularities at $0 \in \CC^n$, i.e. psh functions which are locally bounded outside $0 \in \CC^n$.
+Let us now consider psh functions $u$ with isolated singularities at $0 \in \CC^n$, i.e. psh functions which are locally bounded outside $0 \in \CC^n$.
 We often simply call such a germ $u \in \PSH_0$ as a {\it psh weight} at $0$ (or just a {\it weight} at $0$). \footnote{Compare with \cite{BFJ} where $u$ is called a weight if, in addition, $e^u$ is continuous.}

-The collection of psh weights at $0$ is denoted by $W_0$.
+The collection of psh weights at $0$ will be denoted by $W_0$.
 When not specified, a psh weight is always assumed as a psh weight at $0 \in \CC^n$.

+For a psh function $u$, the \emph{complex Monge-Ampère operator} means the operator $u \mapsto (dd^c u)^n$ (whenever this is defined).
+For locally bounded $u$, it was shown by \cite{BT76} that $(dd^c u)^k$ can be defined inductively as $(dd^c u)^k = dd^c [u (dd^c u)^{k-1}]$.
+Moreover, $(dd^c u)^n$ is well defined when $u$ is allowed some singularities, in particular when $u$ has isolated singularities at points (due to work of \cite{D93}, \cite{Si85}) : see e.g. \cite[Prop.
+2.3]{D11}, \cite[\S 3.1]{R00}.
+(Also see \cite{C04}, \cite{B06} for greater generality where $(dd^c )^n$ is defined. ) Hence the following definition makes sense.